fujita-y/digamma/README.md

 ### Special note for MacOS users

-You may want try "export MACOSX_DEPLOYMENT_TARGET=10.14" while build if you got "Segmentation fault: 11 (stack_not_16_byte_aligned_error)" on execution. https://forums.developer.apple.com/thread/121887
+You may want try "export MACOSX_DEPLOYMENT_TARGET=10.14" if you get "Segmentation fault: 11 (stack_not_16_byte_aligned_error)" on program execution. https://forums.developer.apple.com/thread/121887

 ### Run